23 Sep Bringing Agility To Your Goal-Setting

 Making the move is not as challenging as you might think and the reasons for doing so are simple; you aren’t relying on in-person handover, it’s quicker, more effective, saves time, money, and it is far more environmentally friendly.
 And that’s just for starters.
 Having a smoother process that is easier to oversee ensures better engagement levels, brings clarity and improves productivity – all components of better company culture.

 Use the right framework.
 You have to use one that can move as things evolve and times change.
 Select one that allows dynamic and agile goal-setting.
 We use Objectives and Key Results for our team’s goal-setting as well as in our product for our customers.
 OKRs are more than a metric, allowing for greater clarity in not just what the goal is, but how to achieve it.
-This plays a vital role in a sustained successful goal-setting process.
+This plays a vital role in a sustained successful goal-setting as part of an agile performance management process.
 It’s a more people-centred and supportive option.

 One of the biggest reasons we use OKRs is for transparency.
 We can all see what each person and department is working on as we have access to the wider company OKR priorities.
 Having this overarching view of what we are all working towards supports us in staying aligned.
 OKRs also encourage setting stretch goals at an objective level that is then guided by the key results.
 In doing so, people tend to exceed expectations of the goal.

 Get specific.
 What are your priorities?
 Individual, team and company goals all matter and need to be identified and aligned.
 Be precise with these.
 Then ask, how are you going to achieve this?
 Get equally as specific when it comes to the process.
-Look at having quarterly meetings and regular check-ins as an example.
+Look at having quarterly meetings and regular check-ins as part of an agile performance management process.
 These support an agile goal-setting system better than an annual review as you are consistently keeping your people connected and focused on shared outcomes.

 What are the benefits?